Four Resources to Use Ahead of President's Day

-President’s Day is coming up on February 18, and while many schools are closed that day, the holiday offers an opportunity for valuable discussion in the classroom about the importance – and the fragility – of democracy now and throughout history.
+In the United States, President’s Day is celebrated in the month of February.
+The national holiday offers an opportunity for valuable discussion in the classroom about the importance – and the fragility – of democracy now and throughout history.
 Here are four Facing History resources that can help you plan an exciting lesson.

 This classroom activity is a great way to get students writing and responding to primary source documents from important moments in history.
 Having a written conversation with peers slows down students’ thinking process and gives them an opportunity to focus on the views of others.
 Try using quotes from different presidents over time, or newspaper articles that cover stances taken by political leaders.